zot/textcraft/html/README.md

    thing.refs lets you access things associated with a thing by using promises.
 For example, thing.refs.location will return an array of everything located in thing.

+@link link1 loc1 link2
-@link loc1 link1 link2 loc2                    --  create links between two things
+@link link1 loc1 link2 loc2                    --  create links between two things, loc2 defaults to here
 @loud                                          --  enable all output for this command
 @method thing name (args...) body              --  Define a method on a thing The method actually runs in the context of the thing's MudConnection, not the thing itself